SovereignCloudStack/rookify/README.md

 ```

 _Adapt the config.yml to your need_: especially enter the correct paths for ssh-keys, kubernetes configuration and ceph configuration (all these configuration files need to be provided!).
-Note:
-    - for the testbed there is a helper script to download the configs from the testbed.
-These helperscripts need correct `.ssh/config` entries to work (take a look at [scripts/get_configs_from_testbed](scripts/get_configs_from_testbed.sh) for an example).
-    - the helper scripts are merely there to help for testing with the [OSISM testbed](https://github.com/osism/testbed) and might not suit your purposes.

 ### Provide needed configuration files from target servers

 Copy the needed configuration-files from the servers that need to be migrated from ceph to rook.

-_Provide needed configuration files as written in the configuration file._ At least required are:
+_Provide needed configuration files as written in the config.yml._ At least required are:
 - ./ceph/ceph.conf (typically found in `/etc/ceph/` on a testbednode)
 - ./ceph/ceph.admin.keyring (typically found in `/etc/ceph/` on a testbednode)
 - kubernetes config of user (e.g. found in `~/.kube/config`)
-- ssh key of testbed (typically found in `./terraform/.id.rsa` folder of the testbed repository)
+- ssh key of the server (for the testbed they are typically found in `./terraform/.id.rsa` folder of the testbed-repository)

+Note:
+- for the testbed there is a helper script to download the configs from the testbed.
+These helperscripts need correct `.ssh/config` entries to work (take a look at [osism/get_configs_from_testbed](osism/get_configs_from_testbed.sh) for an example).
+- the helper scripts are merely there to help for testing with the [OSISM testbed](https://github.com/osism/testbed) and might not suit your purposes.

 ### Run Rookify